 When you have an infestation, it's most likely social wasps - paper or European wasps, more specifically.
 European wasps are an introduced species to Australia.
 Their lack of natural predators allows them to multiply quickly at the expense of native Australian species.
 They are far more aggressive than native wasps.

-Read more on How to identify a wasp nest
+How to remove a wasp nest

 Removing a wasp nest on your own is not an easy job.
 Depending on the type of nest, you can use different removal methods.
-You can try killing the nest with wasp poison or with pest powder containing carbaryl.
+You can try killing the nest with wasp venom or with pest powder containing carbaryl.
 Identify the entrance and exit holes of the nest and seal them.
 The wasps should be dead in 5-6 days.

 If you're allergic to wasp stings, avoid taking down a nest without calling a professional!